Karl Zinsmeister: Post-White House career

 After leaving the White House, from 2009 to 2010, Zinsmeister became an executive in his native region of upstate New York with L. & J. G. Stickley, an Arts and Crafts furniture manufacturing firm founded by Gustav Stickley.
+His 2023 book about the Stickley brothers and the Arts & Crafts movement in America, Craftsmen on a Mission, was based on a lecture he delivered at Robert Stern Architects.
 In 2011, he wrote a White House memoir.
 A storytelling cookbook, regional culture guide, and celebration of localism that he co-created with two of his three children, called Finger Lakes Feast, was published in 2012 and widely reviewed.

 Zinsmeister returned to Washington to serve as vice president at the Philanthropy Roundtable, an association of donors, where he produced more than a dozen books, 40 magazine issues, 50 podcast episodes, and many other products.
-These include his 2016 illustrated book What Comes Next?
-How private givers can rescue America in an era of political frustration—which examines the relationship between politics and philanthropy in America, and presents a strategy for attacking national problems even if politics is gridlocked.

-The Almanac of American Philanthropy, is his authoritative 1,342-page resource on the significance and history of the U.S. charitable sector.
-From Promising to Proven, assesses the national importance of charter schools, and Agenda Setting, is about how private donors transform American governance.